 General

-Long-billed Dowitcher: Large, stocky sandpiper with dark, mottled upperparts, darker cap and eyestripe, short white eyebrow, and red-brown underparts with lightly barred flanks.
-Bill is very long, dark, and is very slightly decurved.
+Long-billed Dowitcher: Large, stocky sandpiper with dark, mottled upperparts, darker cap and eye stripe, short white eyebrow and red-brown underparts with lightly barred flanks.
+Bill is very long, dark and very slightly decurved.
 Legs and feet are yellow-green.
-Sexes are similar, although female may have longer bill.
+Sexes are similar.
 Winter adult is gray overall with lightly barred white belly and shows fine dark spots on white vent.
-Juvenile resembles winter adult but is darker above and shows a brown wash on underparts.
+Juvenile resembles winter adult but darker, with scaled back and wings.
+Feeds on insects and insect larvae, mollusks, crustaceans, and marine worms.
+Swift direct flight, rapid wing beats.

 Range and Habitat

-Long-billed Dowitcher: Breeds in western Alaska and northwestern Canada.
-Spends winters along the coast from Washington and Virginia south to Guatemala.
+Long-billed Dowitcher: Breeds along the coast of western Alaska and northwestern Canada.
+Spends winters along the coast from Washington and Virginia south to Guatemala and throughout Mexico.
 During breeding season lives on tundra; found on mudflats, marshes, and edges of freshwater ponds and marshes during winter.

 Breeding and Nesting

-Long-billed Dowitcher: Four brown to olive eggs with brown and gray blotches are laid in a shallow, elevated ground scrape lined with grass and moss, often built near water.
-Eggs are incubated for 20 days and is carried out by both parents during the first week, and then just by the male.
+Long-billed Dowitcher: Their breeding grounds are in northern Alaska and Canada, although some have expanded as far as Siberia.
+Four brown to olive eggs with brown and gray blotches are laid in a shallow, elevated ground scrape lined with grass and moss, usually near water.
+Although both sexes incubate the eggs for 20 days, only the male takes care of the young once they hatch.

 Foraging and Feeding

-Long-billed Dowitcher: Feeds primarily on insect larvae, earthworms, crustaceans, moss, plant parts, seeds, and snails.
-Probes in shallow water and on mudflats with a fast, repetitive up-down motion of its bill; frequently plunges head below the water.
+Long-billed Dowitcher: These sandpipers feed mainly on insect larvae, earthworms, crustaceans, moss, plant parts, seeds and snails.
+They probe in shallow water and on mudflats with a fast, repetitive up-down motion with the bill.
+They frequently plunge their head below the water.
+They have been observed drinking in brackish water by dipping and raising their bill and tilting their head back.

 Vocalization